pensjonatus/flash-fiction/blog/beyond-the-mountain.md

 ---
-title: 'Beyond the Mountain'
+title: Beyond the Mountain
 date: '2013-08-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Hunting was not going well.
 The two boys laid their bows by the river and